Contra Costa County First Time DUI Lawyer

 Helping Clients Through Their First DUI in California

-Our Contra Costa County DUI attorney Anthony Blalock aims to keep our clients informed and armed with everything they need to understand about their DUI case.
-For example, many DUI clients arrested for the first time don't know that they must request a hearing with the DMV within ten days of their arrest or their license will be automatically suspended.
+Contra Costa County DUI attorney Anthony Blalock aims to keep our clients informed and armed with everything they need to understand about their DUI cases.
+For example, many DUI clients arrested for the first time don't know that they must request a hearing with the DMV within 10 days of their arrest, or their license will be automatically suspended.

-If you've been pulled over by an officer who suspects you've been drinking, there are things you can do to ensure that your rights are protected and that you aren't inadvertently giving the officer any self-incriminating information.
+Suppose you've been pulled over by an officer who suspects you've been drinking.
+In that case, you can do things to ensure that your rights are protected and that you aren't inadvertently giving the officer any self-incriminating information.

 During a DUI stop, you should do the following:

-- Politely refuse taking a field sobriety test
+- Politely refuse to take a field sobriety test

 - Provide only basic information, such as name, age, and address

 - Remain silent when asked questions regarding how much you've had to drink

 - Contact an attorney if the stop leads to an arrest